JoseRoca/AfxNova/docs/Databases/ADO Classes /CAdoRecordset Class.md

 ' // Disconnect the recordset by setting its active connection to null.
 ' // Casting to Afx_ADOConnection PTR is needed to get the correct overloaded method called;
-' // otherwise, the CVAR version will be called and it will fail. pRecordset.ActiveConnection = cast(Afx_ADOConnection PTR, NULL)
+' // otherwise, the DVARIANT version will be called and it will fail. pRecordset.ActiveConnection = cast(Afx_ADOConnection PTR, NULL)

 ' // Close and release the connection